 Put simply, when it comes to buying SIM cards in-store, if you speak fluent Japanese or have a friend that’s willing to help, the world is your oyster.
 Otherwise, consider sacrificing these options and going online to keep your sanity intact.

 Finding a SIM card store

-If you’re staying in inner-city Tokyo, there’s a good chance you’ll be close to a Bic Camera, branches of which are tactically placed near many Yamanote Line stations, including Shinjuku, Shibuya, Akihabara and Yurakucho.
-If you’ve got time to kill around the airport, there are also small Bic Camera branches in Narita Airport Terminal 2 and Haneda Airport International Terminal—which are likely to be cheaper than any of the dedicated independent travel SIM retailers, and should have prepaid SIMs on display.
+If you’re staying in inner-city Tokyo, there’s a good chance you’ll be close to a Bic Camera.
+Many branches are tactically placed near many Yamanote Line stations, including Shinjuku, Shibuya, Akihabara and Yurakuchō.
+If you’ve got time to kill around the airport, there are also small Bic Camera branches in Narita Airport Terminal 2 and Haneda Airport International Terminal — which are likely to be cheaper than any of the dedicated independent travel SIM retailers, and should have prepaid SIMs on display.

 Other alternatives to buying a SIM card in Tokyo

 Finally an option to consider, is not getting getting a SIM card at all.
 Firstly there’s now many options for eSIMs that work in Japan — that is a “software SIM”, so you don’t even need to change your current SIM card.

 Alternatively if you haven’t considered renting a wifi router in Japan.
 You might want to look into this instead, especially if you have multiple devices (travelling as a family?) and/or are likely to be a heavy internet user.